Camp Lejeune Marine Corps Base Lawsuits

 A federal judge in Georgia granted the United States’ motion for summary judgment on the grounds that the 10-year North Carolina statute of repose barred claims for plaintiffs’ alleged exposure to solvents and benzene in public water at Camp LeJeune Marine Corps Base in North Carolina.
 Plaintiffs were exposed to these volatile organic compounds (VOCs) from 1957 up until 1987.

-• New May 2022 Lawsuit Update: The Camp Lejeune lawsuit is about to be revived by the Camp Lejeune Justice Act which is poised to be passed by Congress this month.
-This bill would allow victims to file a water contamination lawsuit.
-This will likely lead to the formation of an MDL Camp Lejeune class action lawsuit before the end of spring.
+- New September 2023 Lawsuit Update: The Camp Lejeune lawsuit was revived by the Camp Lejeune Justice Act which is poised to be passed by Congress.
+This bill allows victims to file a water contamination lawsuit.
+Settlement offers have already been made.

 Then, along comes this draconian statue of repose.
 Unlike the statute of limitations, the statute of repose starts running whether or not you are aware of any defect and may toll even before you are injured.